Pana/koa-favi/README.md

 koa-favi
 ==
-favicon middleware for koa.
+The [favicon middleware](https://github.com/koajs/favicon) writen by TJ simply bounce annoying favicon requests with a 404.

+`koa-favi` act like `connect.favicon`.
 Serve the file you specify by the path parameter as favicon.
 If not specify or the file is not exist use the default Koa logo.